 The decision to have a clear lens exchange is an important one that only you can make.
 The goal of a clear lens exchange is to reduce or eliminate your dependence on glasses or contact lenses.
 However, we cannot guarantee you will have the results you desire.

 Serious complications with clear lens exchange are extremely rare.
-It is a safe, effective and permanent procedure, but like any surgical procedure, it does have some risks.
-Going to an eye specialist experienced with the procedure can significantly minimize the risks involved with clear lens exchange.
+It is a safe, effective, and permanent procedure, but like any surgical procedure, it does have some risks.
+Going to an eye specialist experienced with the procedure can significantly minimize the risks involved with a clear lens exchange.